Sign In Register

 Healthcare Facilities4

-Burr Oak has an average annual temperature of 51°F (11°C).
+Burr Oak experiences four distinct seasons with an average annual temperature of 51°F (11°C).
 Winters average 26°F in January while summers reach 76°F in July.
-Annual precipitation is 27.5 inches.
-The area enjoys 326 sunny days per year.
+The area gets 326 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 27.5 inches (drier than the 38-inch national average).
+The area receives 23.7 inches of snow annually, a moderate snowfall amount.
 Air quality is rated Good with a median AQI of 39.
+The city sits at an elevation of 1,660 feet.

 Temperature